Idoneal genera and K3 surfaces covering an Enriques surface: Introduction

-In order to find all exceptional lattices, the notion of idoneal genus comes into play.
-An \emph{idoneal} genus is a positive definite genus~\(\fg\) with the property that each lattice \(L \in \fg\) contains a vector of square \(1\) or, equivalently, \(L \cong [1] \oplus L'\) for some lattice~\(L'\) (see our conventions in \autoref{subsec:conventions.lattices}).
-The key observation is contained in \autoref{prop:exceptional.lattices/idoneal.genera}: the orthogonal complement in \(\Lminus\) of an exceptional lattice is always of the form \(L(-2)\), where \(L\) is a lattice belonging to a uniquely determined idoneal genus.
+According to Ohashi~\cite{Ohashi07}, the number of isomorphism classes of Enriques surfaces covered by a fixed K3 surface is finite. \Cref{thm:transcendental} classifies K3 surfaces for which this number is nonzero.
+For the related problem of computing this number explicitly, see \cite{Ohashi, Ohashi07, ShimadaVeniani}.
+For an application of our results to the case of one-dimensional families of K3 surfaces, see \cite{Festi.Veniani}.

-We thus need to enumerate all idoneal genera.
-The main idea is to compare the mass of an idoneal genus with the masses of its twigs (\autoref{def:twig}), leading to a certain mass condition (\autoref{prop:idoneal.genus.slender.twig}).
-Through the Smith--Minkowski--Siegel mass formula, we translate this condition into an explicit bound on the rank and the determinant of idoneal genera.
-By means of the computer algebra system \verb+sage+, we examine all genera satisfying the given bounds.
-The results of our computations are summarized as follows.
+The last core result of this paper is the enumeration of all co-idoneal lattices.
+The key observation is the connection between idoneal genera and co-idoneal lattices contained in \Cref{prop:co-idoneal.lattices/idoneal.genera}: the orthogonal complement in \(\Lminus\) of a co-idoneal lattice is always of the form \(L(-2)\), where \(L\) is a lattice belonging to a uniquely determined idoneal genus.